 - Stakeholder Identification - The community researches and identifies relevant stakeholders.
-In this case study, stakeholders are defined as any person or group who is affected by and/or has knowledge about the given issue.
+In this case study, stakeholders are defined as any person or group affected by and/or has knowledge about the given issue.

-- Opinion Stage - Public opinion regarding the issue is gathered through several methods, while the issue gets further refined.
+- Opinion Stage - Public opinion regarding the issue is gathered through several methods as the issue gets further refined.

-- The vTaiwan community launches the opinion collection process and produces a description of the case in a form that is digestible by stakeholders and the general public.
-This includes publishing any documents, research, and presentations relevant to the proposal.
-If there is terminology that is difficult to understand, it is compiled into an open dictionary, where everyone can contribute insights to make things clearer.
+- The vTaiwan community launches the opinion collection process and produces a description of the case in a form digestible by stakeholders and the general public.
+This includes publishing any documents, research and/or presentations relevant to the proposal.
+If there is terminology that is difficult to understand, it is compiled into an open dictionary, where everyone can contribute to make things clearer.

-- “Rolling Questionnaires” - first, stakeholders within the community’s network are sent questionnaires which ask what they know about the issue and their experiences with it.
-Notably, stakeholders are also asked if they can recommend others that they believe are relevant to the issue Subsequently, other individuals are sent the same survey, often via online advertisements and Facebook.
-Several actions are taken to maintain privacy but also enhance the opinion collection process and augment the crowd that is surveyed.
-These actions include:
+- “Rolling Questionnaires” - first, in an effort to keep the ball rolling and collect as many valuable opinions as possible, stakeholders within the community’s network are sent questionnaires which ask what they know about the issue and their experiences with it.
+Notably, stakeholders are also asked if they can recommend others with knowledge and/or experience relevant to the issue.
+Subsequently, other individuals are sent the same survey, often via online advertisements and Facebook.
+Several actions are taken to maintain privacy but also to enhance the opinion collection process and augment the crowd that is surveyed.

 - The respondent has the option to either keep their responses confidential within the vTaiwan community or publish his/her opinions publicly.

-- In either instance, the respondent has the option to remain anonymous.
+- Either way, the respondent has the option to remain anonymous.

-- The respondent is also asked whether he/she would like to undergo a more in-depth interview.
+- The respondent is also asked whether they would like to undergo a more in-depth interview.

 - The respondent is given the option to subscribe to email updates regarding the issue.

-- The vTaiwan community creates an online forum to collect opinions.
-In that forum, anyone, not just residents of Taiwan, can ask questions, comment on ideas or vote (support or reject) on others’ ideas.
-Opinion collection occurs during rounds that last one month each,, but there is no limit to the number of rounds.
+- The vTaiwan community creates an online forum on which anyone, not restricted to Taiwan residents, can ask questions, comment on ideas or choose to “agree,” “disagree” or “pass” on others’ ideas, and that forum is open for a designated period of time.
+Each round of opinion collection lasts for at least one month, but there is no limit to the number of rounds.

-- Discourse is a discussion platform which allows users to tag competent authorities, who, in turn, are obliged to respond to comments within 7 days.
+- Discourse is a discussion platform which allows users to tag competent authorities, who, in turn, are obliged to respond to comments within seven days.

 - Pol.is is an opinion mapping tool to help a large group build consensus by helping the group to visualize its own opinions.